rubyatscale/packwerk-extensions/README.md

 Sometimes it is desirable to only enforce privacy on a subset of constants in a package.
 You can do so by defining a `private_constants` list in your package.yml.
 Note that `enforce_privacy` must be set to `true` or `'strict'` for this to work.

 ### Ignore strict mode for violation coming from specific path patterns
-If you want to activate `'strict'` mode on you package but have a few privacy violations you know you will deal with later, you can set a list of patterns to exclude.
+If you want to activate `'strict'` mode on your package but have a few privacy violations you know you will deal with later, you can set a list of patterns to exclude.

 ```yaml